spawaskar-cora/cora-docs/docs/user-guide/auth/user-authentication.md

 ## How to Log In as a User

-### Go to the Login Page.
+### Go to the Login Page
-Select the "LOGIN" button on the top right hand corner of the screen.
+Select the "LOGIN" button on the top right-hand corner of the screen.

 ![Login Page](./media/login-page.png)

-### Enter User Credentials.
+### Enter User Credentials
 Enter the credentials associated with your user.

 ![User Credentials](./media/user-creds.png)